© www.utopianature.com 2006-2008

 Chimney Swift - common spring to fall; TC;UP;U;N

-13 species of hummingbirds is outstanding diversity,
+13 species of hummingbirds

-more detailed info on ID or local status.
+info on ID and local status.

 Broad-billed Hummingbird - accidental: LM April 09 (ph.), 'nother March '11